Architecture

 Interiors of the most avant-garde house in Moscow

-Around the house of architect Melnikov do not ceasepassion, about it they shoot stories for television and write newspapers.
+The commotion around the house of architect Melnikov does not subsidepassions, they film stories about him for television and write about him in newspapers.
 From our article you will learn about the most famous architect and see the interiors of this most avant-garde house in Moscow.
-There are less and less remarkable buildings in Russia, from the point of view of history and architecture.
-What does not destroy time, people destroy.
+There are fewer and fewer buildings left in Russia that are remarkable from the point of view of history and architecture.
+What time does not destroy, people destroy.
 The more valuable in all respects are the houses that are the embodiment of the talent of those who designed, built and preserved them.
-Probably, in some of the premises preserved by the descendants, the souls of the departed ancestors still live.
+Probably, in some of the premises preserved by descendants, the souls of departed ancestors still live.
 And the souls of the houses themselves.

 Konstantin Melnikov melnikovhouse.org k-melnikov.livejournal.com 100dorog.ru zyalt.livejournal.com svoboda.org